parseur/parseur-py/README.md

 - **upload-file / upload-text**: Upload new documents
 - **create-webhook / get-webhook / list-webhooks / delete-webhook**: Create, get, list, and delete custom webhook integrations.
 - **enable-webhook / pause-webhook**: Activate or pause a webhook for a specific mailbox.
+- **listen**: Create a temporary webhook and listen to events in real time (with optional redirect & silent mode)

 ---